CourseReps/ECEN689-Fall2018/Tutorials/tutorial_bokeh.md

 5. *Bokeh* structure
 6. Code examples
 7. Reasons to use *Bokeh* and some limitations
-8. Some fun and powerful examples that showcase *Bokeh's* capabilities
+8. Fun examples that showcase *Bokeh's* capabilities
 9. References for mastering *Bokeh*

 ---